Explaining First-party, Second-party, and Third-party Data: An In-depth Overview

 Data Privacy vs. Data Security

-While both are crucial, data privacy and data security are not the same.
+While both are crucial, data privacy and security are different.
 Data privacy pertains to the right to control personal information collection and use.
 Conversely, data security concentrates on safeguarding data against unauthorized access, breaches, or theft.

 Uncover in-depth insights